damonmorgan/docker-mdns/README.md

 ## TODO

-* Remove requirement for priveleged (currently required because of AppArmor policies)
+* If possible remove requirement for priveleged (currently required because of AppArmor policies)
+* If possible remove network host requirment (although it would still need to know the host IP)
 * Make it more generic to work with any reverse proxy (nginx, caddy, traefik, etc.) - potentially use container_name.local

 PRs welcomed.